 We highly recommend Mr. Ramzi Ebeid as an interior designer…With his attention to detail, innovate ideas and friendly attitude he made a success of the project.

 Ahmed El Alfi, Chairman Flat 6 Labs

-Working in a space with original detailing and woodwork, the client and I prioritized maintaining its grand beauty while infusing a young and vibrant feel to the office.
-The striking black, red, white, and silver combined with the modern and minimal lines of the furniture, transformed the space into something much more current and functional.
+Working with a space that had original detailing and woodwork, the client and I decided to maintain its grandeur, while infusing it with a young and vibrant feel.
+The striking black, red, white, and silver combined with the modern and minimal lines of the furniture transformed the space into something much more current, as well as functional.

-My client used frosted glass in his previous office rather then the traditional white board or black board.
-I therefore created simple frames with somewhat traditional lines for the frosted glass and placed them throughout the office in the same way one would display art to create subtle dynamic art.
+My client used frosted glass in his previous office rather than traditional whiteboards or blackboards, so I created simple frames with slightly traditional lines for the frosted glass and placed them throughout the office in the same way one would display art.

-The private work space was originally designed to host cyclical teams.
-After “cycle 0”, the CEO felt he needed more privacy for him and his team.
-This room therefore became the permanent staff’s office, and as per request, private glass partitions were added for privacy.
+A private work space was originally designed to host the cyclical teams, but eventually the CEO the need for more privacy for him and his team so this room became the permanent staff’s office instead.
+For extra privacy, glass partitions were added in between workstations.
 By creating a space which was flexible to begin with, and staying in touch with my clients, the transition was very easy.

-The brainstorming room not only takes around 26 people in a rather small space, it also doubles as a storage facility for the office.
+The brainstorming room manages to take up to 26 people in a rather small space and doubles as a storage facility for the office.
 With the use of frosted glass and projectors, formal presentations as well as casual meetings are ideal in this room.

 To better understand the design, please check out what Flat6 Labs do via this video: http://youtu.be/rSuPYdNMgWo